 UPPER VALLEY WASTE MANAGEMENT AGENCY

-NINTH AMENDMENT TO AGREEMENT #95-09

-UPPER VALLEY DISPOSAL SERVICE
+AGREEMENT NO. 2018-__

+AMENDED AND RESTATED

 SOLID WASTE HANDLING

 FRANCHISE AGREEMENT

-THIS NINTH AMENDMENT TO AGENCY AGREEMENT #95-09 is made and entered into this ____ day of December, 2016 by and between the UPPER VALLEY WASTE MANAGEMENT AGENCY, a joint powers authority organized under the laws of the STATE OF CALIFORNIA, hereinafter referred to as "AGENCY" and UPPER VALLEY DISPOSAL SERVICE, a California corporation, hereinafter referred to as "CONTRACTOR".
+THIS AMENDED AND RESTATED SOLID WASTE HANDLING FRANCHISE AGREEMENT, UPPER VALLEY WASTE MANAGEMENT AGENCY AGREEMENT NO. 2018-__ (“AGREEMENT”), which amends, restates, replaces, and supersedes in its entirety Upper Valley Waste Management Agency Agreement #95-09, as previously amended, is made and entered into this day of , 2018, by and between the UPPER VALLEY WASTE MANAGEMENT AGENCY, a joint powers authority organized under the Joint Exercise of Powers Act, California Government Code sections 6500 et seq., (“AGENCY”) and UPPER VALLEY DISPOSAL SERVICE, a California corporation whose street address is 1285 Whitehall Lane, St. Helena, California 94574 and whose mailing address is P.O.
+Box 382, St. Helena, California 94574 (“CONTRACTOR”).
+AGENCY and CONTRACTOR shall be referred to from time to time in this AGREEMENT individually as “Party” and collectively as “Parties.”

+WHEREAS, by entering into a Joint Powers Formation Agreement (Napa County Agreement #3265) dated September 29, 1992 (the "JPA AGREEMENT”), the governing bodies of Napa County, Town of Yountville, and Cities of Calistoga and St. Helena ("MEMBERS") formed the AGENCY as a joint powers authority for the purpose of providing economical coordination and provision of regional solid waste management services within the northern portion of Napa County in an area defined as the “SERVICE AREA” by Exhibit A, which is attached hereto and incorporated herein by this reference; and

-WHEREAS, the AGENCY acts as a consolidated franchisor for solid waste handling services throughout the SERVICE AREA and sets rates for those solid waste handling services; and
+WHEREAS, through the JPA AGREEMENT, as amended, the MEMBERS empowered the AGENCY to act as a consolidated franchisor for solid waste handling services throughout the SERVICE AREA and to set rates for those solid waste handling services; and

-WHEREAS, AGENCY and CONTRACTOR originally entered into Agreement #95-09 on September 25, 1995 for Solid Waste Handling Services throughout the AGENCY Service Area; and
+WHEREAS, on or about September 25, 1995, the AGENCY and CONTRACTOR entered into a Solid Waste Handling Franchise Agreement, AGENCY Agreement #95-09 (the “Original Agreement”), to set forth the terms, conditions and requirements for provision of solid waste handling and collection services by CONTRACTOR; and

+WHEREAS, the Original Agreement established a methodology for the setting by the AGENCY of rates to be charged by CONTRACTOR to customers for solid waste collection and handling services, which methodology was designed to compensate CONTRACTOR fully for the costs it incurs, to reward efficiencies achieved by CONTRACTOR, and to compensate CONTRACTOR with a reasonable margin of profit for its provision of such services; and
-WHEREAS, Agreement #95-09 was previously amended eight times with respect to the rate setting methodology, term of contract, implementation of a C&D recycling program, and actual rates imposed; and

-WHEREAS, AGENCY and CONTRACTOR now desire to amend AGENCY Agreement #95-09 for a ninth time to modify the cost sharing and process for moving the CONTRACTOR’S C&D recycling facility at the Clover Flat Landfill to the gatehouse area of the Landfill facility, and to make other improvements to the gatehouse area; and
+WHEREAS, the Original Agreement was amended nine times to make modifications with respect to, inter alia, provisions relating to the rate-setting methodology, the duration and term of the Original Agreement, the implementation of a Construction and Demolition Debris (“C&D”) recycling program, the schedule of actual rates imposed, and the cost sharing terms and process for moving the CONTRACTOR’s C&D recycling facility at the Clover Flat Landfill to the gatehouse area of the Landfill facility, which prior amendments were reflected cumulatively in the ninth and most recent amendment to the Original Agreement; and

+WHEREAS, the Parties desire to amend, restate and replace the Original Agreement, as amended, in its entirety, in order to update its terms and provisions in a way that captures current best industry practices, terminology, and legal and regulatory restrictions and requirements; and

-WHEREAS, this instrument is negotiated and executed by the parties hereto pursuant to the authority conferred on local agencies by Public Resources Code Sections 40059, et seq., to provide for solid waste handling services on an exclusive or non-exclusive basis and with or without competitive bidding, which has been delegated to AGENCY by the JOINT POWERS AGREEMENT pursuant to Government Code section 6500 et seq.
+WHEREAS, this AGREEMENT is negotiated and executed by the Parties hereto pursuant to the authority conferred on local agencies by Public Resources Code sections 40059 et seq., to provide for solid waste handling services on an exclusive or non-exclusive basis and with or without competitive bidding, which authority was delegated to the AGENCY by the MEMBERS under the JPA AGREEMENT pursuant to Government Code sections 6500 et seq.,

 TERMS